Brio SmartClean Sonic Review

 This makes the Brio a particularly great choice for the frequent traveler who doesn't want to be encumbered by an additional charger on their trip.

 This toothbrush has great value, being one of the better toothbrushes we have seen to date and having one of the lower list prices, easily holding its own against significantly more expensive products.

-The Brio isn't the fanciest toothbrush that you can purchase, but it has all the features that count and remarkable battery life.
+The Brio isn't the fanciest in our review of top-ranked electric toothbrushes, but it has all the features that count and remarkable battery life.